MARKETING • CREATIVE • DIGITAL

-To keep your top employees, you’re going to have to pay them a competitive salary.
-This might be easier said than done in some organizations, but make sure you’re not skimping on salary.
+To keep your top employees, you will have to pay them a competitive salary.
+This might be easier said than done in some organizations, but ensure you’re not skimping on salary.
 If their performance merits a raise, give them one, this will let them know they are valued and appreciated.
-If you can’t afford competitive salaries or raises, think about performance-based bonuses for individual employees or teams.
+If you can’t afford competitive salaries or raises, consider performance-based bonuses for individual employees or teams.

 4. Care about their future

 A manager that shows interest and involvement in the future of their employees does wonders for motivation.
-Creating opportunities for people to move up within your organization as well as encouraging continuous growth and education.
-Employees feel valued and important when they feel their manager really cares about where they are headed within the company and in their career.
+Creating opportunities for people to move up within your organization and encouraging continuous growth and education.
+Employees feel valued and important when they feel their manager cares about where they are headed within the company and in their careers.
 Acting as a mentor and advocate will build trust and motivation about their future with your company.

 5. Create a good culture

 Keeping your employees motivated to work hard and give their best efforts is key to a successful and healthy business.
-There are some employees that might need a little nudge to work harder and some that do it on their own but in the end, managers play a pivotal role in motivation.
+Some employees might need a little nudge to work harder, and some do it on their own, but in the end, managers play a pivotal role in motivation.

 Looking to add more motivated employees to your team?
 We can help!